Cat Hiding Behavior: When to Worry & When It's Normal

 Keep things predictable.
 Same time, same place, same food.

-Engage them gently, try interactive toys like Da Bird or laser pointers to rebuild trust and curiosity.
+Engage them gently with interactive toys like Da Bird or laser pointers to rebuild trust and curiosity.

 If hiding becomes chronic, especially alongside weight loss, vomiting, or not eating, don't assume it's just anxiety.